 Welcome to the Fellowships and Scholarships Office

 The Fellowships and Scholarships Office (FSO) works with current Carnegie Mellon undergraduate students in fulfilling their intellectual and professional goals by pursuing nationally competitive scholarships and fellowships.
-We promote awareness of external scholarship and fellowship opportunities, and provide advice and support to students who apply for these awards.
+We promote awareness of external scholarship and fellowship opportunities, advising, writing support, overall management of the process, and interview preparation.